Williamsville North High School: Athletics

 North's boys' athletic teams are referred to as the Spartans, and the girls' teams as the Lady Spartans.

 The Williamsville North football team plays a game.

 Williamsville North is a member of the ECIC-I athletic conference within Section VI of the New York State Public High School Athletic Association.
 North fields teams in many sports, in both the girls' and boys' divisions.
 Boys' sports include football, basketball, baseball, bowling, cross country, golf, ice hockey, lacrosse, gymnastics, wrestling, soccer, swimming and diving, volleyball, and track and field.
 Girls' sports include cross country, basketball, bowling, golf, field hockey, gymnastics, soccer, softball, volleyball, lacrosse, track and field, soccer, swimming, and diving.
 The school also offers cheerleading.

-In 2013 the Williamsville North football team made it to the Class A Championship for the first time in school history, but lost.
-The Spartans defeated Sweet Home High School in the Class A Section 6 title, the Spartans broke Sweet Homes record of winning six straight Section 6 titles in a row and 69 game winning streak against teams in Section 6.
+In 2013 the Spartan football team made it to the Class A Championship for the first time in school history, but lost.
+They defeated Sweet Home High School in the Class A Section 6 title, breaking Sweet Homes' record of six straight Section 6 titles and 69 game winning streak against Section 6 teams.